pni-lab/connattractor/docs/01-paper.md

 ### Clinical relevance

-Computational models, such as the CHNN approach, have the potential to make a significant contribution to our mechanistic comprehension of various neurological and psychiatric disorders; which represents a crucial stride towards developing effective treatments.
-While providing a demonstration of the CHNN approach to yield such mechanistic insights in clinical populations is well outside the scope of the current study, here we present evidence that CHNN-based attractor state analysis can effectively capture and quantify several disease-related alterations in resting state brain dynamics.
+Computational models, such as the FCHN approach, have the potential to make a significant contribution to our mechanistic comprehension of various neurological and psychiatric disorders; which represents a crucial stride towards developing effective treatments.
+While providing a demonstration of the FCHN approach to yield such mechanistic insights in clinical populations is well outside the scope of the current study, here we present evidence that FCHN-based attractor state analysis can effectively capture and quantify several disease-related alterations in resting state brain dynamics.

-For the sake of simplicity, we utilized one of the most simplistic CHNN-based analysis methods.
-Specifically, we applied the CHNN model from study 1 to allocate each time-frame of resting state data in the clinical samples ([studies 6-8](tab-samples)) to one of the 4 attractor states.
+For the sake of simplicity, we utilized one of the most simplistic FCHN-based analysis methods.
+Specifically, we applied the FCHN model from study 1 to allocate each time-frame of resting state data in the clinical samples ([studies 6-8](tab-samples)) to one of the 4 attractor states.
 Then, we compared the average activity during resting state within each state across different clinical groups (with Bonferroni correction applied across brain regions and attractor states), resulting in a total of 122*4 comparisons per dataset.
 We analyzed three large public clinical databases as provided by the Autism Brain Imaging Data Exchange
 ([study 6](tab-samples): ABIDE, {cite:p}`di2014autism`, the Centers of Biomedical Research Excellence ([study 7](tab-samples): COBRE, {cite:p}`aine2017multimodal`) and the Alzheimer’s Disease Neuroimaging Initiative ([study 8](tab-samples): ADNI, {cite:p}`petersen2010alzheimer`).